RedHatInsights/insights-CI-examples/README.md

 Insights supports scanning local images by specified id as well as scanning from within a running container and easily integrates into either type of build.

+The results of an Insights scan on an image or container are returned immediately and are not stored by Red Hat - they will not show up on http://access.redhat.com/insights

 ## Installing the Insights Client
 To install the insights client you will need a properly entitled Red Hat Network (RHN) subscription and a registered Red Hat Enterprise Linux (rhel) system.